French Onion Potato Bake

 Instructions

-• Preheat the oven to 400℉.
-Grease the casserole dish.
+• Preheat the oven to 400 degrees F. Lightly grease a 2-quart casserole dish.

-• Pour half the cream mixture over the potatoes and onions, then repeat and top with parmesan cheese.
+• Pour half of the cream mixture evenly over the potatoes and onions.

-• Cover with aluminum foil and bake for 20 minutes.
+• Cover tightly with aluminum foil and bake for 30 minutes.

 Christina’s Notes